Frequently Asked Questions

 WHERE WILL THIS MEDAL FIT WITH MY OTHER MEDALS?

-Medal recipients must meet the following criteria:
+Medal recipients had to meet the following criteria:

 • Be a resident of Nova Scotia or have a tangible link to Nova Scotia at the time of the grant of the medal;